GitauHarrison/notes/02_django/03_templates.md

 </html>
 ```

 The `posts` variable that we are looping through using the `for` loop is the key of the `context` dictionary in the home view function.
 To access a particular item on a list, the templating engine allows us to use the double curly braces `{{  }}` for dynamic content (this is content that can easily change).
-For example, to print all the post titles, we can simple use `{{ post.title }}`.
+For example, to print all the post titles, we can simply use `{{ post.title }}`.
 Notice that the `for` loop has the `endfor` block.
-We need to use it to ensure that the templating engine understand the scope of the loop.
+We need to use it to ensure that the templating engine understands the scope of the loop.

 On our browser, we can see that the three posts have been displayed.